Dubai World Cup 2026: A Night of Global Attention

 The Crowd and the Setting

-Crowds started filling the grandstands early.
+Crowds began filling the grandstands early.
 Meydan never tries too hard, as it doesn’t have to.
 The lights, architecture, and timing all speak for themselves.
 The usual lineup of hospitality options ranged from private suites to open terraces.
 Guests floated between bars, outdoor lounges, and VIP enclosures that stretched along the track’s curve.
 There was no rush, just a slow build as the early races set the tone before the main event started at sunset.

 The Race and Its Highlights